rluisr/mysqlrouter-go/README.md

 About mysqlrouter-test.xzy.pw
 -----------------------
 I provide MySQL Router 8.0.17 for testing.
-You can access this domain with basic `luis:luis` and you can request only GET method.
+You can access this domain with basic `luis:luis` and request only GET method.

 Supported endpoint
 -------------------